An Oliphant Never Forgets :: v1.0.0

 • Adapters: concrete implementations of those interfaces

-This mapped cleanly to Java applications written with the Spring framework.
+This was a natural fit to the Java applications written with the Spring framework that we were creating at the time.
 The beauty was isolation.
 The core domain didn't know or care whether it was talking to Kafka, a REST controller, or a CLI.
 You could swap out SQLite for Postgres by writing a new adapter, and the rest of the application stayed the same.

 The New Pattern

-Over the past year, as I've been writing less and less code myself (something lots of people have talked about), I've found myself revisiting architecture patterns at a higher level and asking how they apply to agentic applications.
+Over the past year, as I've been writing less and less code myself (something lots of people have talked about), I've been revisiting architecture patterns at a higher level and asking how they apply to agentic applications.

 The key insight: the center of the hexagon doesn't have to be a rules engine.
 It can be a reasoning engine.